ka8725/ka8725.github.com/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 So, the solution is to use `foreign_key: {to_table: :users}` for that example above.

 I kindly ask you to participate in the docs improvement.
 Just vote for this [PR](https://github.com/rails/rails/pull/38469).
 Thank you!

+UPDATE 02/20/2020: The PR got merged, what means the documentation got improved!